 If a problem occurs with the SecuriLockTM system, the indicator will flash rapidly or glow steadily when the ignition is in the on position.
-If this occurs, the vehicle will not start and should be taken to an authorized dealer for service.
+If this occurs, turn the ignition off then back to on to make sure there was no electronic interference with the programmed key.
+If the vehicle doesn't start, try to start it with the 2nd programmed key and if successful contact your authorized dealership for key replacement.
+If the indicator still flashes rapidly or glows steadily, the vehicle will not start, contact your authorized dealer as soon as possible for service.